RISE Thrust 3 develops methods for the mass production of targets for Inertial Fusion Energy (IFE).

 CSU fabricates nanowire arrays (NWA) of metals and polymers using a process that involves growing up through or extruding into arrays of holes in produced nanoporous anodic aluminum oxide templates.
 Using these processes, deuterated plastic and metallic nickel and gold NWAs were fabricated for experiments at ALEPH and LCLS to better understand the ultrafast evolution of plasmas generated from NWAs for IFE.
 A batch of the deuterated targets was delivered to Marvel Fusion for an experiment with the 10 PW laser at ELI Nuclear Photonics in Hungary.

-Wetted foam shell from dicyclopentadiene (DCPD)
+Wetted foam shell from dicyclopentadiene (DCPD) designed for robust implosion performance.

 Nickel nanowire arrays (NWA)